ShadAdman/wakem-ai/README.md

 ### What's Next?
 - `wakem recap`: Daily Recap (reports a summary of your last work by scanning git changes).
 - `wakem sch`: Schedule warming up (set recurring schedules like `EVERY_DAY` at a specific time or trigger `ON_STARTUP` to ensure readiness upon boot).

 ---

+## Core Concepts

+Wakem uses several data structures to manage the warmup lifecycle:

+### `GlobalConfig`
+The global state shared across all projects.
+*   `activeProjectId`: The unique identifier of the project currently being used.
+*   `ollamaUrl`: The URL of the Ollama server (default: `http://localhost:11434`).
+*   `daemonIntervalMinutes`: How often the background daemon checks for updates.
+*   `warmupCooldownMinutes`: Cooldown period between automatic warmups to prevent redundant processing.
+*   `settings`: General configuration key-value pairs.

+### `Project`
+Defines a specific development environment.
+*   `id`: Unique identifier (Slug).
+*   `name`: Human-readable project name.
+*   `description`: Brief description of the project.
+*   `sourcePath`: Absolute path to the code repository.
+*   `skillPath`: Path to custom AI skill files.
+*   `runtimeType`: Target AI backend (e.g., `OLLAMA`).
+*   `targetModels`: List of specific models to load for this project.
+*   `enablePrediction`: If enabled, Wakem uses the Prediction Engine to select the best model based on file types and structure.
+*   `lastWarmupTimestamp`: Unix timestamp of the last successful warmup.

+### `ProjectContext`
+The stateful representation of a project at runtime.
+*   `project`: The project configuration.
+*   `skills`: List of loaded skill files (Markdown) from the project directory.
+*   `prompts`: List of project-specific warmup instructions.

+---